khushik19/Face-Recognition-System/README.md

 2. Processes each frame for face detection.
 3. Compares detected face with the registered employee database.
 4. On match:
-    *   Retrieves Employee data.
-    *   Displays Information (Photograph, Name, ID).
+    *   Displays that the entry was marked.
     *   Logs entry in the database.
 5. On no match:
     *   Prompts for visitor entry or registration of employee.